 A Higg Index Sustainability Profile is a consistent scorecard for disclosing information on a product’s environmental impact.
-Brands will be able to create profiles for specific products, which include the following information:
+Brands will be able to create profiles for specific products by strictly following our Communications Guidelines.
+Complete profiles, once approved by the SAC, include the following information:

 - A general text description of the product’s environmental impact level, and an accompanying graphic comparing its performance to a conventional baseline.

 - Additional performance details within specific impact categories, including global warming, fossil fuels, water use, and water pollution.

 A Sustainability Profile may be included on a brand or retailer’s product display ecommerce page to help shoppers make more informed purchasing decisions.
 All Sustainability Profiles will also be hosted on a public-facing section of the Higg platform, at profiles.higg.com, where additional information on the claim, including methodology and verification processes, can be found.